Writing an email cover letter is essential for the modern job application process.

 Email cover letter sample

-Here’s a compelling email cover letter sample from a candidate applying to a marketing position:
+Here’s a compelling email cover letter sample from a candidate applying for a marketing position:

 Email cover letter (text format)